-You don't need to worry unnecessarily about asbestos when it is in your home and left untouched.
-Asbestos can discharge tiny particles or fibres into the surrounding air only when damaged, scraped or cut.
-Asbestosis is the health condition caused by asbestos particles entering the lungs and being trapped.
-These particles or fibres are also a contributing factor to the onset of lung cancer and mesothelioma.
+You do not need to worry unduly about asbestos if it's in your home but left undisturbed.
+Asbestos can release tiny fibres into the atmosphere only when abraded, cut or damaged.
+If such fibres are breathed in they find their way into the lungs and get trapped, causing a condition known as asbestosis.
+These fibres are also a contributing factor to the onset of lung cancer and mesothelioma.

 - Extreme Fatigue